8 Wonders Of The World | Are They Worth Visiting?

 Tips for visiting

-Arrive early to beat the crowds visiting this World Wonder and experience the morning sun casting shadows that resemble a serpent descending the pyramid of Kukulkan.
+Arrive early or late in the day to beat the crowds visiting this World Wonder.
+In the morning, the sun casts shadows that resemble a serpent descending the pyramid of Kukulkan.

 >> Book Your Tour options for Chichen Itza here <<